skodapetr/skodapetr.github.io/src/content/post/2022-03-06-semantic-code.md

 The main difference is a shift in ontology ownership and source of truth.
 The ontology should be owned by the whole team not only ontology engineers.
 We should recognize that the source of truth is the code, not the ontology.

-This post does not represent a particular topic but rather a general project idea that should be implemented piece by piece from the bottom up.
-Particular projects for this idea may be posted separately.

 [Resource Description Framework]: <https://www.w3.org/RDF/>